Isa Saharkhiz: Early life and career

 Saharkhiz was born in 1953 in Abadan, in the province of Khuzestan, in southwestern Iran.
 In 1959 his family moved to Karaj, close to the capital, Tehran.
 Saharkhiz went to secondary school and passed the national entrance examination for admission to Iranian universities in Karaj and then studied economics at the University of Tehran where he graduated in 1979.
 For three years, he was active in the movements that had begun after the Revolution to increase the rate of literacy, and to reconstruct the rural areas (Jihad of Construction).
 From 1982 to 1992 he worked in Iran for Iran's official news agency, the IRNA, as a reporter and economics expert, but also reported on the Iran–Iraq War "directly from the front line" for the last two years of the war.
 In 1992, the relatively liberal head of the Ministry of Culture and Islamic Guidance, Mohammad Khatami, resigned.
 The ministry was in charge of IRNA and Saharkhiz had gotten to know Khatami.
 After Khatami resigned, Saharkhiz moved to the United States for five years to run IRNA's office in New York.

 When Khatami was elected President in 1997, Saharkhiz returned to Iran and was put in charge of domestic publications under the new minister Ata'ollah Mohajerani.
 The hard line judiciaries cracked down on many of the new publications, including Zan which was banned in 1999.
 In the wake of the ban Saharkhiz resigned.

 In 2003 he was put on trial by the judiciary and banned from working for the government for one year.

+Attorney General of the Special Clerical Court Gholam-Hossein Mohseni-Eje'i attacked Saharkhiz, and bit his ear and shoulder, in May 2004 at a meeting of the Press Supervisor Board.
+Saharkhiz filed a complaint with the judicial authorities.

 After Saharkhiz left the ministry, he founded a daily called Akhbar-e Eqtesad (economic news), which had a reformist and critical view of the management of Iran's economy.
 Following the 2009 election Saharkhiz's home was raided and his files confiscated.
-Saharkhiz refused to go to court but a week later was captured by authorities in northern Iran and imprisoned.
+Saharkhiz refused to go to court, but a week later was captured by authorities in northern Iran and imprisoned.